To an effective local Langlands Corrspondence

 for all $\sigma\in \wW F$ such that $r^1_F(\sigma) = \scr O_F(\alpha)$ and all $\phi\in X_1(E)$. \endproclaim \demo{Proof} Abbreviating $\scr O = \scr O_F(\alpha)$, let $\sigma\in \Gg mF{\scr O}$ for some $m\ge1$.
 Let $\mu = \mu^F_{m,\alpha}$, in the notation of the Comparison Theorem.
 For $\phi \in X_1(E)$, we have

-as required. \enddemo In general, the Homogeneity Theorem is weaker than the Comparison Theorem.
-However, the two are equivalent in the case $m=1$ since the sets $\Gg1F{\scr O}$, $\Aa1F{\Phi_F(\alpha)}$ are then principal homogeneous spaces over $X_1(E)$ (1.5 Proposition, 4.2 Proposition). \subhead 7.5 \endsubhead We comment on a well-known special case \cite{23} or \cite{13} 2.4.
+as required. \enddemo In general, the Homogeneity Theorem is weaker than the Comparison The\-orem.
+However, the two are equivalent in the case $m=1$ since the sets $\Gg1F{\scr O}$, $\Aa1F{\Phi_F(\alpha)}$ are then principal homogeneous spaces over $X_1(E)$ (1.5 Proposition, 4.2 Proposition). \subhead 7.5 \endsubhead We comment on a well-known special case \cite{24} or \cite{13 (2.4)}.

 Let $\rho \in \wW F$ be {\it tamely ramified\/} of dimension $n$, that is, $\rho\in \Gg nF{\bk 1_F}$.
 Thus $\rho = \rho_\xi = \Ind_{K/F}\,\xi$, where $K/F$ is unramified of degree $n$ and $\xi\in X_1(K)$ is $K/F$-regular.
 As in 3.5, we form the extended maximal simple type $\lambda_\xi\in \scr T_n(\bk 0_F)$.
 The representation $\upr N\rho_\xi$ is then the representation $\pi_\xi\in \Ao nF$ containing $\lambda_\xi$.